-I should have to glue the cockpit interior panel together accurately here, It intervened with the cockpit floor, and it was difficult to build in this module in the fuselage smoothly.
+I should have to glue the cockpit interior panel together accurately here, It intervened with the cockpit floor, and it was difficult to build this module in the fuselage smoothly.
 I shaved the cockpit floor side a little, and it was put together by force, in case of me.

 This huge wing.
 I drilled holes in the place of the mount place of the cannon.

 Because the area of the seat was not enough, I added a seat belt of a third party to a pilot seat and a machine gun seat.
 It becomes the accent and is a good feeling.

 Speaking of which, In Japan, one of the manufacturers released the series of World War II Fighters, a total of 80 planes, 1/72 scale.
 When such a finished product is released, a person making a model seems to decrease.
-I am sure it would be spectacular once all completed.
-It’s about USD 1,500 for total collection.
+I am sure it would be spectacular once all is completed.
+It’s about USD 1,500 for the total collection.
 I wonder how many people in Japan would complete them.

 Though I struggled, a cockpit was built in this Stuka body.
-I think a body of the Stuka is very slender.
+I think the body of the Stuka is very slender.

 The canopy fitting to the body is good.
-It seems complicated that the rear machine gun and some other parts built-in.
+It seems complicated that the rear machine gun and some other parts are built-in.

 I tried using the masking tape for the curved surface released from Tamiya.
-The normal type masking tape was enough for these small windows, anyway, I would like to check the feeling.
+The normal type of masking tape was enough for these small windows, anyway, I would like to check the feeling.
 Because it stretches a little like the vinyl, it is likely to fit well on some degree of the curves.